1. Home

 Many people in this situation draw up documents using the same conveyancing solicitor who is dealing with the house purchase.

-Legal documents such as a cohabitation agreement and a deed of trust can be used to set out clearly how the property ownership is divided (remember that a joint ownership between two parties needn’t necessarily be on a fifty-fifty basis) and, crucially, what should happen under certain circumstances, for example if one party gets married and moves out, or wants to sell or let out their portion of the property.
+Legal documents such as a cohabitation agreement and a deed of trust can be used to set out clearly how the property ownership is divided.
+Remember that a joint ownership between two parties does not necessarily have to be on a fifty-fifty basis.

-It is also worth considering setting up a joint bank account for the mortgage payments, council tax and any other joint property-related expenditure.
 However, be aware that linking yourself to another person financially always carries a risk – your credit score may be affected by the connection.

 Getting a joint mortgage